Please wait while we process your payment

 A fellow CORE activist with Anne in Canton.
 Doris grows extremely nervous in the face of constant white terrorism.

-Exceptionally beautiful mulatto widow of Dil’s best friend, Hank.
+Exceptionally beautiful widow of Dil’s best friend, Hank.
 Dil has an affair with her that destroys his marriage with Toosweet.

 Toosweet’s younger brother.
 Lee is forced to look after Anne and Adline—when he is only eight years old—while their parents are working.
 He hits the girls and accidentally sets the wallpaper on fire when he tries to scare them with matches.